Samuel Street Jr.: Early career and milling operations

 The first records of Street's business activities are from 1797, when he received a shipment of goods.
 He formed a partnership with Thomas Clark in May 1798, but the partnership ended the following year.
 By 1803 Street was part of the milling business at Niagara Falls and in August he became a clerk for Bridgewater Mills in Chippawa, a milling complex.
 In 1804 he entered into a partnership with James Durand and in 1807 he purchased a milling complex named Falls Mills from Clark.

 In 1808 or 1809, Street entered a new partnership with Clark to run Falls Mills, a milling complex.
 In 1810 the two businessmen bought Bridgewater Mills.
 Robert Randal contested Street's ownership over Bridgewater Mills because he claimed the process in which its previous owner, Durand, obtained the property from Randal several years prior was improper.
 This caused a lengthy legal battle over the status of the property and Randal highlighted this event in his opposition to the Niagara region's elite, which included Street.
 The two gristmills processed wheat, which were produced on farms in the region.
-The mills were described by James Crooks, another businessman and political figure, as having a monopoly in the region, while George Prévost, an army officer in the War of 1812, described the mills as the "most useful and valuable in the country".
+The mills were described by James Crooks, another businessman and political figure, as having a monopoly in the region, while George Prevost, an army officer in the War of 1812, described the mills as the "most useful and valuable in the country".

 In September 1812 Street became captain of the 3rd Lincoln Militia.
 Several of his mills were destroyed by the Americans during the War of 1812 in July 1814.
 Street and Clark applied for compensation for this event, but the compensation for Brigewater Mills was delayed until 1835 by the legal dispute initiated by Randal.
 They claimed that the property destruction was worth £7,785, but were given £4,970.
 Falls Mills was rebuilt and turned into a woolen mill, while Bridewater Mills was never rebuilt.
 In 1822, Street was promoted to be the lieutenant-colonel of the 3rd Lincoln Militia.